Mcray3000/307_MyDiary_Nibble/user_stories.md

 7. **As a meal planner**, I want to creat shopping lists based on recipes, **so that** I can prepare meals efficiently.

-8. **As an unorganized city planner** I want to be able to sort my entries by title or creation date, **so that** I can find my writings faster
+8. **As an unorganized city planner**, I want to be able to sort my entries by title or creation date, **so that** I can find my writings faster

+9. **As a privacy focused User**, I want to be able to login with a username and password **so that** people dont look at my privates